mlund/jupyter-course/README.md

 The course consists of a taught component with alternating video lectures ([Intro & Widgets](https://api.kaltura.nordu.net/p/310/sp/31000/embedIframeJs/uiconf_id/23450585/partner_id/310/widget_id/0_vujap4by?iframeembed=true&playerId=kaltura_player_5bfdb69292c20&flashvars[playlistAPI.kpl0Id]=0_nc717bpa&flashvars[playlistAPI.autoContinue]=true&flashvars[playlistAPI.autoInsert]=true&flashvars[ks]=&flashvars[localizationCode]=en&flashvars[imageDefaultDuration]=30&flashvars[leadWithHTML5]=true&flashvars[forceMobileHTML5]=true&flashvars[nextPrevBtn.plugin]=true&flashvars[sideBarContainer.plugin]=true&flashvars[sideBarContainer.position]=left&flashvars[sideBarContainer.clickToClose]=true&flashvars[chapters.plugin]=true&flashvars[chapters.layout]=vertical&flashvars[chapters.thumbnailRotator]=false&flashvars[streamSelector.plugin]=true&flashvars[EmbedPlayer.SpinnerTarget]=videoHolder&flashvars[dualScreen.plugin]=true), [Libraries](https://www.youtube.com/playlist?list=PLto3nNV9nKZlXSWOAqmmn4J7csD4I6a2d), [ATLAS Dijet](https://api.kaltura.nordu.net/p/310/sp/31000/embedIframeJs/uiconf_id/23450585/partner_id/310/widget_id/0_hr5l2zj6?iframeembed=true&playerId=kaltura_player_5bfdb5d709908&flashvars[playlistAPI.kpl0Id]=0_pspvclw2&flashvars[playlistAPI.autoContinue]=true&flashvars[playlistAPI.autoInsert]=true&flashvars[ks]=&flashvars[localizationCode]=en&flashvars[imageDefaultDuration]=30&flashvars[leadWithHTML5]=true&flashvars[forceMobileHTML5]=true&flashvars[nextPrevBtn.plugin]=true&flashvars[sideBarContainer.plugin]=true&flashvars[sideBarContainer.position]=left&flashvars[sideBarContainer.clickToClose]=true&flashvars[chapters.plugin]=true&flashvars[chapters.layout]=vertical&flashvars[chapters.thumbnailRotator]=false&flashvars[streamSelector.plugin]=true&flashvars[EmbedPlayer.SpinnerTarget]=videoHolder&flashvars[dualScreen.plugin]=true)) and hands-on exercises.
 All notebooks shown in the video lectures are available on this site in the [lectures](lectures) folder.

 The topics a student working full-time on this course (recommended) are expected to cover are below.
 Due to a reduced number of teachers and helpers this year, answering questions via e-mail is only guaranteed on a best-effort basis and with no expectation of a quick answer.
-So, the recommendation is to follow the tutorials in the afternoons of March 22 (Day 1)...March 25 (Day 4) and ask questions in the Q&A answers the day after.
+So, the recommendation is to follow the tutorials in the afternoons of March 22 (Day 1)...March 24 (Day 3) and ask questions in the Q&A answers the day after.
+We also have one extra Q&A day on Friday for extra questions, and if you are done with the course you can start on the project.

 - Day 1.
 Introduction
     - [Introduction](https://luplay.education.lu.se/media/MinRK-Jupyter-COMPUTE2018-intro/0_z85if4is) and overview of the Jupyter Notebook (10')